techygrrrl/twitch-ban-checkrrr/README.md

 It will need to be an application not an extension.

+When you register, choose a name like `{my_username} ban checkrrr` or similar.
+Applications are registered globally on Twitch, so it's a good idea to ensure that your username is present.

 ### Creating access tokens with Twitch CLI

 You'll need to create an access token with the following scopes: